Futu (NASDAQ:FUTU) Shares Gap Up to $31.94

-Futu Holdings Limited (NASDAQ:FUTU – Get Rating)’s stock price gapped up prior to trading on Friday .
+Futu Holdings Limited (NASDAQ:FUTU – Get Rating)’s stock price gapped up before the market opened on Friday .
 The stock had previously closed at $31.94, but opened at $34.85.
-Futu shares last traded at $34.98, with a volume of 45,549 shares traded.
+Futu shares last traded at $34.98, with a volume of 45,549 shares changing hands.

-A number of research analysts recently issued reports on FUTU shares.
-Zacks Investment Research cut shares of Futu from a “hold” rating to a “strong sell” rating in a research report on Tuesday, March 8th.
-TheStreet raised Futu from a “d+” rating to a “c” rating in a research report on Monday, March 14th.
-CLSA lowered Futu from an “outperform” rating to an “underperform” rating and reduced their price objective for the company from $64.00 to $27.00 in a research report on Monday, March 14th.
-Finally, Citigroup cut their target price on Futu from $79.00 to $46.50 in a research note on Monday, March 14th.
-Three analysts have rated the stock with a sell rating, three have issued a hold rating and one has assigned a buy rating to the stock.
-According to MarketBeat.com, Futu has an average rating of “Hold” and an average target price of $100.68.
+A number of analysts have recently issued reports on the stock.
+TheStreet raised shares of Futu from a “d+” rating to a “c” rating in a report on Monday, March 14th.
+CLSA downgraded shares of Futu from an “outperform” rating to an “underperform” rating and cut their target price for the stock from $64.00 to $27.00 in a research report on Monday, March 14th.
+Zacks Investment Research cut Futu from a “hold” rating to a “strong sell” rating in a report on Tuesday, March 8th.
+Finally, Citigroup cut their price objective on Futu from $79.00 to $46.50 in a report on Monday, March 14th.
+Three investment analysts have rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus price target of $100.68.

 Futu Company Profile (NASDAQ:FUTU)